FluffySpike8/Deemixify/README.md

   This is where you will configure the download path and quality also arl will be set here and spotify `cliendID` and `cliendSecret` for deemix.

 - Configure spotify api
-  1. Make an application on https://developer.spotify.com/
+  1. Make an app on https://developer.spotify.com/
   2. Add `cliendID` and `cliendSecret` to `spotify-credentials.json`

 ## Running the program